-The Montachusett Regional Vocational Technical School District, in accordance with Title IX of the Education Amendments of 1972, declares that the school system does not and will not discriminate on the basis of gender in the educational programs and activities.
+The Montachusett Regional Vocational Technical School District, in accordance with Title IX of the Education Amendments of 1972, declares that the school system does not and will not discriminate on the basis of gender or gender identity, in the educational programs and activities.
 This policy will extend not only to students with regard to educational opportunities, but also to employees with regard to employment opportunities.

-The District will continue to ensure fair and equitable educational and employment opportunities, without regard to gender, to all of its students and employees.
+The District will continue to ensure fair and equitable educational and employment opportunities, without regard to gender or gender identity, to all of its students and employees.